 Although these snakes are venomous, they have tiny, fixed rear fangs that make them harmless to humans.

 Interesting Flying Snakes Facts

-1. The flying snake doesn’t really fly, but it does sort of ‘jump’.
+1. The flying snake doesn’t really fly, but it does glide.

 By using ridge scales located along its belly, this snake can climb vertically up a tree by pushing those ridges into tree bark.
 When one reaches the end of a branch, it will dangle itself into a J-shape bend.
-As it leans forward to choose a landing spot, the snake essentially jumps away from the branch by thrusting its body up and off of the branch.
-While sailing through the air, the snake moves in a serpentine motion to control direction and landing.
+As it leans forward to choose a landing spot, the snake essentially flings itself off by thrusting its body up and off of the branch.
+While sailing through the air, the snake flattens it’s body to help glide, and moves in a serpentine motion to control direction and landing.